Claire Danes, Ellen Burstyn, Tracy K. Smith, et al.

 Stories About Mystery

-Tracy K. Smith is a professor of creative writing at Princeton University and the former poet laureate of the United States.
-Her poetry collections include Life on Mars, winner of the Pulitzer Prize, Duende, and The Body’s Prize.
-Her memoir is Ordinary Light, and she also hosts the podcast, The Slowdown.
+Tracy K. Smith is a professor of creative writing at Princeton University and the former Poet Laureate of the United States.
+Her poetry collections include Life on Mars, winner of the Pulitzer Prize, Duende, and Wade in the Water.
+Her memoir is Ordinary Light.
+She’s the co-editor of the book, There’s a Revolution Outside, My Love: Letters from a Crisis.

 Claire Danes is a film and television actress best known for her starring role in the series Homeland.
 She is the winner of three Emmy awards, four Golden Globe awards, and two Screen Actors Guild awards.